top of page

 What It Means to Cut Meat for a Living

 The Word Is Broad.
 The Realities Are Varied.
 The word “butcher” sounds simple.
-Someone who cuts meat professionally.
+It means someone who cuts meat for a living.
 That’s technically true.
 But like most trades, it exists on a spectrum.
 If someone thinks about our shop, they might picture trimming steaks or grinding beef.
 Move upstream and you’re breaking down primals or quarters.
 Go further and you’re talking about harvesting.
 That’s a different category entirely.
 It deserves respect.
 The word is broad.
-The realities are
+The realiti

 vtameatco